 We meet for a paddle and cake, fish and chip swims, walk/ bike and a swim, longer distance with tow bags containing our clothes and a flask for a beach break halfway swims etc. It’s all up to you!
 Our link to each other initially is the joy of challenging ourselves to potter in and around open water throughout the year wearing whatever makes us happy.

 Our values contain one of inclusivity, and this is in regards to race, age, ability, sexuality and gender.
 All Bluetit groups are therefore welcoming to all.

-If you have any question please message me through the Bluetits Chill Swimmers Facebook page.
-Or text me on 07917006012.
-I’m always happy to help in any way I can.
+If you have any question please message us through the Bluetits Chill Swimmers Facebook page.
+We’re always happy to help in any way we can.